camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 ## 6. Validate installation

-Point your web-browser to the URL you defined above as `SERVER_URL` to verify that the login screen comes up.
+Point your web-browser to the URL you defined above as `SERVER_URL` to verify that the application is running.

-You should now be able to log in with credentials of users set up in the Camunda BPM platform.
-For details on how to configure user access, consult the [user access management]({{< ref "/technical-guide/user-management/_index.md" >}}) section.
+For getting started and being able to add more users, please setup an admin first by accessing the following URL: `SERVER_URL/signup?token=16510354-c1c5-40e0-813c-cfb55bac372a`
+Once an admin has been setup, you will be able to invite more users to Cawemo from your User Menu -> User Management layover.
+Make sure that your SMTP server is up and running, they will receive their invitation via email.